Understanding Quadriceps Tendinopathy

 The proper treatment of quadriceps tendinopathy must not only address pain and tissue damage at the quadricep itself, but MUST correct and biomechanical problems at the hip or foot.

 For treatment to be effective we have found that there are certain steps that must be followed, and these steps must be performed in the right order if we are to expect the right results.
-Here is our approach when treating qquadriceps tendinopathy in our clinic….
+Here is our approach when treating quadriceps tendinopathy in our clinic….

 Step 1 – Resolve Scar Tissue Adhesions and Facilitate Healing

-Perhaps the most critical most critical step is to treat the scar tissue adhesions.
+Perhaps the most critical step is to treat the scar tissue adhesions.
 These adhesions are a sign that the quadriceps muscle (or other surrounding muscles) is not healthy, and unhealthy tissue will not respond as well to traditional stretches and exercises – think of trying to stretch out that rubber band caked with glue.
 Resolving scar tissue adhesions is a critical step in resolving quadriceps tendinopathy, but it is often a missed or under-appreciated step as many practitioners do not have the clinical skills to address this problem.

 Scar tissue adhesions do not resolve with stretching or traditional massage or soft tissue methods, but instead must be treated with specialized techniques.
 One of the most effective methods is to use a technique known as Active Release Techniques (ART).
 For those who are unfamiliar with this treatment method, ART is a new and highly successful hands-on treatment method that was specifically designed to identify and address scar tissue adhesions that are interfering with the normal movement of the body.